-Many species of interest have separated sexes.
-Several authors paid interest in the computation of the consequences of dioecy and sex-ratio on effective population sizes.
-In this note, we present the different models and results proposed in the literature and present a classic eigenvalue approach that leads to an approximation that appeared closer to the general equation obtained without approximation.
-We also propose another estimation of Ne from Wright's FIS.
+Many species have separate sexes.
+Several authors have investigated the impact that dioecy and sex ratio have on effective population size.
+In this note, we present the different models and results proposed in the literature and present a classic eigenvalue approach that leads to an approximation that appears closer to the general equation obtained without approximation.
+We also propose another estimator of Ne from Wright's FIS.
 We compare the relative performances of the different methods.
 Several appendices present the proofs of all equations used in the main text.
 These appendices are extremely detailed so that almost anybody willing to understand precisely how a given result was obtained, here and in the cited literature, can "easily" access to this knowledge.
 Nevertheless, more skilled readers will probably not need to read any of those.

 Classic results from the literature

-We could find different definitions/equations for the effective population size of a dioecious population.
+The effective population size of a dioecious population has been defined in different ways.
 In Wright's book (Wright, 1969) (page 197), the approximate (eigenvalue) effective size of a population of size N, with Nf females and Nm males is:

 Ne=4NfNmN